rschristopher/ischristtrue.com/src/truth.md

  with which to actualize its will.
-In a secular worldview we might refer to the "emergent" patterns and behavior of a complex system or ideology, or Foucault's panopticon.
+In a secular worldview we might refer to the "emergent" patterns and behavior of a complex system or ideology.
 But the word "emergence" is what if not consciousness?
-It might make demands of us,
+It might make demands of us;
  we might participate in or
  be mere components of this
  "emergent" consciousness --